maram-ra/Aruma/Technical_Documentation.md

 **MVP Scope:**
 Basic authentication with email and password.
 No social logins or advanced security required at this stage.

+**Acceptance Criteria:**
+- Given a new user submits valid registration info
+- When they confirm the form
+- Then the system saves their account and redirects them to login.

 ---

 ### 2. Artisan Profile